-- ^{2.11} The current 'planning' definition for a Gypsy, Traveller or Travelling Showperson is set out in PPTS (2015).
-The previous definition set out in the Housing Act (2004) was repealed by the Housing and Planning Act (2016). - 2.12 In their response to the consultation on Planning and Travellers that resulted in the revised PPTS being published the Department for Communities and Local Government (DCLG) stated that the Government would, when parliamentary time allows, seek to amend primary legislation to clarify the duties of local authorities to plan for the housing needs of their residents.
-This is set out in the Housing and Planning Act (2016) which omits sections 225 and 226 of the 2004 Housing Act. - Provisions set out in the Housing and Planning Act 2016 now include a duty (under Section 8 of the 1985 Housing Act that covers the requirement for a periodical review of housing needs) for local authorities to consider the needs of people residing in or resorting to their district with respect to the provision of sites on which caravans can be stationed, or places on inland waterways where houseboats can be moored.
-Draft Guidance1 related to this section of the Housing and Planning Act has been published setting out how the government would want local housing authorities to undertake this assessment and it is the same as the GTAA assessment process.
-The implication is therefore that the housing needs of any Gypsy and Traveller households who do not meet the new 'planning' definition of a Traveller will need to be assessed as part of the wider housing needs of the area through the SHMA process, and will form a subset of the wider need arising from households residing in caravans. - 2.14 Another key issue is that there may also be Romany, Irish and Scottish Travellers who no longer travel so will not fall under the Planning or Housing definition, but Council's may still need to meet their needs through the provision of culturally suitable housing under the requirements of the Equality Act.
+- 2.12 The planning definition for a Gypsy, Traveller or Travelling Showperson is set out in PPTS (2015).
+The previous definition set out in the Housing Act (2004) was repealed by the Housing and Planning Act (2016). - 2.13 Provisions set out in the Housing and Planning Act (2016) include a duty (under Section 8 of the 1985 Housing Act that covers the requirement for a periodical review of housing needs) for local authorities to consider the needs of people residing in or resorting to their district with respect to the provision of sites on which caravans can be stationed, or places on inland waterways where houseboats can be moored.
+Draft Guidance related to this section of the Act has been published setting out how the government would want local housing authorities to undertake this assessment and it is the same as the GTAA assessment process.
+The implication is therefore that the housing needs of any Gypsy and Traveller households who do not meet the planning definition of a Traveller will need to be assessed as part of the wider housing needs of the area through the SHMA process, and will form a subset of the wider need arising from households residing in caravans. - 2.14 Another key issue is that there may also be Romany, Irish and Scottish Travellers who no longer travel so will not fall under the planning definition, but Council's may still need to meet their needs through the provision of culturally suitable housing under the requirements of the Equality Act. - 2.15 In summary this means that Councils will need to ensure that the relevant obligations under the Equality Act 2010 and the Public Sector Equality Duty are being met when dealing with a request made by Romany Gypsies, Irish and Scottish Travellers for culturally appropriate housing.

-1 "Draft guidance to local housing authorities on the periodical review of housing needs for caravans and houseboats."
-(March 2016)
+&lt;sup>2 Draft guidance to local housing authorities on the periodical review of housing needs for caravans and houseboats.
+DCLG (March 2016)

-The 'Planning Definition' in PPTS
+The Planning Definition in PPTS (2015)

-^{2.15} For the purposes of the planning system, the definition was changed in the revised PPTS.
-The new definition is set out in Annex 1 and states that:
+2.16 For the purposes of the planning system, the definition was changed in PPTS (2015).
+The definition is set out in Annex 1 and states that: